Ryoichi2022/Practice_12/README.md

 ### Prediction on Testing Data
 ![image](https://user-images.githubusercontent.com/105535250/201198307-ba8db446-e87f-4e63-bc6d-398d1e494f14.png)

-### Linear Regression Model Evaluation with R square Method
+### Linear Regression Model Evaluation with R-squared Method

 ![image](https://user-images.githubusercontent.com/105535250/201199107-f7affea5-8ea6-438e-a3bc-82b971feef30.png)

-The r square result from linear regression model is: R^2 train: 0.757, test: 0.754 meaning almost 0.76% of the training and 0.75% of the testing data observed variation can be explained by the model's inputs.
+The r-squared result from linear regression model is R^2 train: 0.757, test: 0.754 meaning almost 76% of the training and 75% of the testing data observed variation can be explained by the model's inputs.

 ## XI.
 Comparison between two models
-After evaluating both models, we find Decission Tree Regressor model better fit for our dataset as its r square value is higher then in the Linear Regression Model.
+After evaluating both models, we find Decision Tree Regressor model better fit for our dataset as its r square value is higher then in the Linear Regression Model.

 ![image](https://user-images.githubusercontent.com/105535250/201243188-194d155c-7e5e-466c-ae31-9b3d2ebd0c73.png)

 ## XII.
 Tableau and Google Slide
-We tried to put everything togather and present it as a presentation utilizing Tableau, which is an application for visualization, as a dashboard for data analytics and machine learning result to help the viewer understand it as easy as possible.
+We tried to put everything together and present it as a presentation utilizing Tableau, which is an application for visualization, as a dashboard for data analytics and machine learning result to help the viewer understand it as easy as possible.
 In addition, the Tableau offers an interactive element so that the viewer can filter the dataset.
 The dashboard will include visualization of both dataset used in the project and machine learning result.